nilsiker/rustpg/README.md

 # rustpg
 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-informational)](COPYRIGHT.md)

-A collection of Bevy plugins to support all kinds of RPG features.
+A collection of Bevy plugins to support a plethora of RPG features.